aevyrie/bevy_mod_picking/README.md

 ## Robust

-In addition to these features, this plugin also correctly handles multitouch, multiple windows, and multiple layered render passes.
+In addition to these features, this plugin also correctly handles multitouch, multiple windows, render layers, viewports, and camera order.

 # Getting Started